This article was last updated on 11-Dec-2018. See the revision history at the end.

 Web server: For the purpose of this document, a web server is a computer that is connected to the internet which hosts (serves) one or more websites.

-Web storage: In addition to HTTP cookies and web caching, most/all popular web browsers also allow a web server to store data using local and session storage, indexedDB storage, window.name storage, Etag cache storage and other methods.
-If you are concerned about preserving your privacy, you have far more to worry about than the so-called “cookies” of yesteryear which were just simple text files that, in theory, but not always in practice, could be read only by the domain that placed them there.
+Web storage: In addition to HTTP cookies and web caching, most/all popular web browsers also allow a web server to store data using several other methods including local and session storage, indexedDB storage, window.name storage, Etag cache storage, Local Shared Objects storage, Service Worker storage, offline storage, HTTP Strict Transport Security storage and other methods.
+Stored data for Firefox may consume up to 50% of your free disk space.
+If you are concerned about protecting your privacy, you have far more to worry about than the cookies of yesteryear which were simple text files that, in theory, but not always in practice, could be read only by the domain that set them.

 Get a decent code editor